 Hilarious and embarrassing.
 This is not even a song.
 It’s like a monologue set to some vague drum beat.
 And he drops the word “swag” a few times.

-Even more perplexing: why any other musician would want to shout out to such dead lyrics or music.
-But Soulja Boy’s music has been used in the past by other musicians (yes, clearly not by him) to comment on war (that time, it was on child soldiers in Sierra Leone):
+Even more perplexing: why any other musician would want to rap to such dead lyrics or music.
+But Soulja Boy’s music has been used in the past by other musicians (yes, clearly not by him) to comment on war (that time, it was on child soldiers in Sierra Leone).

 As I blogged at the time, in January 2010: